FB Mini-Beryl

-The karabinek wz.
-1996 Mini-Beryl is a Polish compact assault rifle (carbine) derived from the FB Beryl service rifle and chambered for 5.56×45mm.
+The FB Mini-Beryl is a Polish compact assault rifle (carbine) derived from the FB Beryl service rifle and chambered for 5.56×45mm.
 It was developed in parallel with the wz.
-1996 Beryl by the "Łucznik" Arms Factory in Radom and introduced into service with the Polish Armed Forces in 1997 as the 5,56 mm karabinek krotki wz.
-1996 ("short carbine model 1996").
+96 Beryl by the Fabryka Broni in Radom and introduced into service with the Polish Armed Forces in 1997 under the military designation karabinek krótki wz.
+96 (abbreviated kbk wz.
+96, "short carbine pattern 1996").

 Design

 The Mini-Beryl's design combines features from both the FB Onyks carbine and the FB Beryl rifle; the principal components that were modified include the barrel, barrel trunnion, upper and lower handguards, muzzle device and magazine.
 The weapon's method of operation, the rotary bolt locking mechanism and ammunition are identical to those of the wz.
 1996 Beryl standard rifle.

 The 235 mm barrel has 6 right-hand grooves and a rifling twist rate of 1 in 228 mm (1:9 in) capable of firing both SS109 and M193 types of 5.56×45mm ammunition with optimum performance from both.
 The barrel's profile is nearly identical to the barrel of the wz.
 89 Onyks carbine, it is however slightly longer to accommodate the modified gas block.

 The muzzle device, externally similar to the muzzle attachment of the wz.
 89 Onyks in appearance, has deeper-seated threading used to screw the flash suppressor into the gas block (it has a lower volume decompression compartment).
 The compensator has two symmetrical ports at the muzzle end of the device placed at a 90° angle in relation to each other.
 The muzzle attachment can also be used to fire rifle grenades to ranges up to 150 meters.

 The magazine developed for the Mini-Beryl is shorter compared to the standard magazine of the Beryl and has a smaller capacity (20 rounds).
 Standard magazines from the Beryl can also be used.
 New magazines are molded from a translucent polymer allowing the shooter to visually monitor the level of ammunition.